 Both branches of the Library are fully wheelchair accessible and conform to all standards of the Accessibility for Ontarians with Disabilities Act.
 Our Holland Landing and Mount Albert Branches are single floor branches, with no steps preventing wheelchair access from the entry to exit.
 The walkway to the designated handicap parking spaces does not have any curbs, and a minimal slope to allow for easy access.
 In the Holland Landing Community Centre, programming can occur in different floors of the structure, but is accessible through the central elevator in the facility.

 Public Internet Stations

 All of the Adult Computers at our Holland Landing Branch are set at a height to allow for wheelchair access, and our Mount Albert Branch is equipped with an accessibile desk.
-The Library’s adult Public Internet Stations offer a large print setting and headphones that will allow for screen readers and other add-ons to be used as needed.
+The Library’s adult Public Internet Stations offer a large print setting.

 Our website is built with accessibility in mind, and offers a built in Screen reader and accessibility function through Browsealoud.
 By clicking the orange icon on the top right corner of the website, you will be given access to a wide range of features, like text to speech narration, zoomable focus, and screen masking to accommodate for a range of needs.